Tea in Vietnam: How its types and culture are

 4. The ways to discover tea culture in Vietnam

-visit tea farm
+A tea farm in Vietnam

 There are two famous tea-growing regions that you can refer to add to your program, including the tea-growing area in Tan Cuong (Thai Nguyen Province), located in the northern region of Vietnam, about 90km north of Hanoi.

-In my opinion, drinking tea at tea shops is more interesting than going to the original tea-planting regions.
-Going to the tea fields is just to visit, to know tea trees and how tea leaves are.
-Almost tea-growing and processing businesses do not specialize in serving beverages, so the service at this location is not excellent.
+Drinking tea at tea shops is more interesting than visiting the original tea-planting regions.
+Going to the tea fields is just to visit, to learn about tea trees and how tea leaves are made.

 Where should I buy tea in Vietnam?